Hoan Kiem turtle

-The Hoàn Kiếm turtle, also Rafetus leloii, was an obsolete or controversial taxon of turtle from Southeast Asia, based on specimens from Hoàn Kiếm Lake in Hanoi, Vietnam.
+The Hoàn Kiếm turtle (Rafetus leloii) was an obsolete or controversial taxon of turtle from Southeast Asia, based on specimens from Hoàn Kiếm Lake in Hanoi, Vietnam.
 Most experts classify this turtle as synonymous with the rare Yangtze giant softshell turtle (Rafetus swinhoei), although some Vietnamese biologists asserted that R. leloii is a distinct species.
 If the two taxa are to be considered distinct, R. leloii may be considered extinct.
+However a survey conducted in 2000 found several small populations including one juvenile in lakes in northern Vietnam.

-The last known turtle, affectionately known to locals as "Cụ Rùa", meaning “great grandfather turtle” in Vietnamese, was reported dead on 19 January 2016.
+The last known turtle, affectionately known to locals as "Cụ Rùa", meaning "great grandfather turtle" in Vietnamese, was reported dead on 26 January 2016.
 A local man saw the body of the turtle floating in the water and reported it to the authorities.
-The last time the turtle was spotted alive was on 21 December 2015.
+The last time the turtle was spotted alive was on 28 December 2015.

 Classification

-Most authorities classify leloii as a junior synonym of the Yangtze giant softshell turtle, based a study by Farkas et al. However, some Vietnamese biologists, such as Hà Đình Đức, who first described leloii, and Le Tran Binh, insist that the two turtles are not the same species.
-Le points out genetic differences as well as differences in morphology, re-describing the Hoan Kiem turtle as Rafetus vietnamensis.
+Most authorities classify Rafetus leloii as a junior synonym of Rafetus swinhoei, based a study by Farkas et al. However, some Vietnamese biologists, such as Hà Đình Đức, who first described Rafetus leloii, and Lê Trần Bình, insist that the two turtles are not the same species.
+Lê points out genetic differences as well as differences in morphology, re-describing the Hoan Kiem turtle as Rafetus vietnamensis.
 However, Farkas et al. repeated their 2003 conclusion in 2011, stating that differences between specimens may be due to age.
-They also pointed out that Le et al. did not adequately describe their methods for DNA sequencing, and that the genetic sequences used were never sent to GenBank.
-They also criticized the fact that Le et al. violated ICZN Code by renaming the species from leloii to vietnamensis on the grounds of “appropriateness”.
+They also pointed out that Lê et al. did not adequately describe their methods for DNA sequencing, and that the genetic sequences used were never sent to GenBank.
+They also criticized the fact that Lê et al. violated the ICZN Code by renaming the species from Rafetus leloii to Rafetus vietnamensis on the grounds of “appropriateness”.
 Another genetic analysis was purportedly when the turtle was rescued and cleaned, which allegedly showed it to be female and distinct from the R. swinhoei of China and Đồng Mô, Vietnam.
 However, the results were not formally announced or ever published in a peer-reviewed research article, and some skepticism has been cast on the results.

 Đức has also hypothesized that Emperor Thái Tổ of the Lê dynasty brought the turtles from Thanh Hóa Province and released them in Hoàn Kiếm Lake.
 Recently, Đức and some researchers found skeletons of giant turtles in Yên Bái, Phú Thọ and Hòa Bình provinces.